Learn more about how the Cal Poly Humboldt Library can help

 What you need to get started

-The recorder is great for interviews or for capturing high quality audio for your video projects.
+These recorders are great for interviews or for capturing high quality audio for your video projects.
 You can mount the recorder to a tripod using the threaded mount on the back of the recorder.
 To power on, slide the switch on the right-hand side down and hold for 2-3 seconds.
 Hit the record button to stop/start recording (the light will turn on while recording).
 Use the buttons below the LCD screen to control playback.

 It's also easy to export your audio tracks.
 Simply connect via the included USB cable or eject the Micro SD card.
 Instructions for using the USB cable to export recordings: